FredJones4/Disney-Reservation-Checker/README.md

  `accounts.json` is used to text via your Twilio account. you must sign up for your own account which is free.
 All information must be filled in.

+ **NOTE**: The information on accounts.json and disnay_account.json are not pushed to GitHub; they are only stored locally.

+Additionally, all phone numbers are only kept on a secure Twilio account.

+Therefore, all data is secure.

   ```json